jdbrowndev/jdbrowndev.github.io/source/_posts/json-performance-2019.md

 System.Text.Json corrects both these issues.
 It’s available by default in all .NET Core projects, and it prioritizes high performance with a low memory footprint.
 System.Text.Json uses Span<T\> and ReadOnlySequence<T\>, constructs that were introduced into .NET Core last year.
 It also supports UTF-8 natively so that JSON does not have to be transcoded into UTF-16, the format used by .NET’s string class.

 I wrote a short console app to compare Json.NET and System.Text.Json performance on my laptop.
 The console app has two inputs--file path and number of iterations.
 File path is a path to a JSON file.
-Number of iterations is the iterations count.
-An iteration is a single deserialize-serialize run on the JSON file.
+Number of iterations is the iterations count where an iteration is a single deserialize-serialize run on the JSON file.
 The console app then outputs min, max, and average runtimes for both JSON libraries.

 Below are some sample runs on 3 datasets from Kaggle.com.
+Run times are given in milliseconds (ms).

 ### Laptop Specs